-If you're having trouble with the steps described in this article, additional assistance is available through our OttoTune service.
-Our expert engineers can tweak and tune your server for optimum performance.
-For more information on what Otto can do for you, please visit this article.
+If you're having trouble with the steps in this article, additional assistance is available via Advanced Support, our premium services division.
+Our expert engineers can tweak and tune your server for optimal performance.
+For more information on what Advanced Support can do for you, please click here.

 It is possible to upgrade your concurrent MySQL connections by adding a MySQL GridContainer to your Grid hosting package.
 The three different sizes offered are 60, 100, and 150 concurrent connections respectively.

 For more information on the MySQL GridContainer, please see our Grid product page.